 Recommended CPU Models for HPC & AI/Deep Learning

 Although most of the EPYC CPUs will offer excellent performance, it is common for computationally-demanding sites to set a floor on CPU clock speeds (usually around 2.5GHz).
 The intent is to ensure that no workload suffers too low of a performance, as not all are well parallelized.
-While there are users who would prefer higher clock speeds, experience shows that most groups settle on a minimum clock speed of 2.5GHz to 2.6GHz.
+While there are users who would prefer higher clock speeds, experience shows that most groups settle on a minimum clock speed around ~2.5GHz.
 With that in mind, the comparisons below highlight only those CPU models which offer 2.5+GHz performance.